Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-backup.rst

 Backup Mode gravity lowering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Backup mode gravity lowering is methos for semi-automated lowering.
+Backup Mode gravity lowering is methos for semi-automated lowering.
 Manual opening of hoist motorbrake and automatically following of MotoSuiveur® System.
-Backup mode allows following with limited speed and no fault detection.
+Backup Mode allows following with limited speed and no fault detection.

 Instructions
 	1. Switch on the MotoSuiveur® System to :doc:`Backup Mode <backup-procedure>`.